NoXF/spin_bitwise_rs/README.md

-spin_bitwise_rs
+spin_bitwise
 ===========

-This Rust library implements a multiple-reader single-writer spinlock based on a single atomic construct.
+This Rust library implements a multiple-reader single-writer spinlock ([readers-writer lock](https://en.wikipedia.org/wiki/Readers–writer_lock)) based on a single atomic construct.

 On top of this, it implements a mechanism to obtain a set of simultaneous read/write locks in a all-or-none fashion.